appvia/tako/docs/tutorials/quickstart-guide.md

 ### Other deployment tooling

-With Kev, you can use any Kubernetes deployment tool or framework you're familiar with, e.g `skaffold`, `tilt`, etc...
+With Tako, you can use any Kubernetes deployment tool or framework you're familiar with, e.g `skaffold`, `tilt`, etc...

 Check our [Roadmap][roadmap] for upcoming planned integrations.